-OUR Walmart (also known as the Organization United for Respect at Walmart) was a publicity campaign created by the United Food and Commercial Workers union (UFCW).
-OUR Walmart was formed in 2010 to create pressure on retailer Walmart (which critics suggested was intended to lead to unionization of the company) by creating a purported “workers’ rights” organization comprised of its employees.
+United for Respect (formerly known as the Organization United for Respect, as well as OUR Walmart) was a publicity campaign created by the United Food and Commercial Workers union (UFCW).
+United for Respect was formed in 2010 to create pressure on retailer Walmart (which critics suggested was intended to lead to unionization of the company) by creating a purported “workers’ rights” organization comprised of its employees.

 The organization was a project of the United Food and Commercial Workers union (UFCW) and conducted several public relations demonstrations before being largely defunded by the UFCW in 2015.
 The effectiveness organization and its campaigns has been questioned by other left-wing union organizers.

 The group also held protests and demonstrations on the busiest in-person shopping day of the year during “Black Friday” sales that drew small numbers of workers.
-Even labor union-aligned liberals have noted that the number of employees OUR Walmart has organized is quite small and possibly insignificant compared to the 1.5 million employees of the company.
+Even labor union-aligned liberals have noted that the number of employees United For Respect has organized is quite small and possibly insignificant compared to the 1.5 million employees of the company.

-In response to Walmart’s claim that OUR Walmart is a union front, Andy Kroll of the left-wing magazine Mother Jones wrote that, “As for the union front claim, Walmart’s got a point: OUR Walmart was established by the United Food and Commercial Workers union, though UFCW officials insist it’s not a steppingstone for unionizing.”
+In response to Walmart’s claim that United for Respect (OUR Walmart) is a union front, Andy Kroll of the left-wing magazine Mother Jones wrote that, “As for the union front claim, Walmart’s got a point: OUR Walmart was established by the United Food and Commercial Workers union, though UFCW officials insist it’s not a steppingstone for unionizing.”

-Along with criticisms from Walmart, many pro-union voices on the left criticized OUR Walmart’s effectiveness and questioned if it made an impact on Walmart phasing in a $10 minimum wage or launching a program to move more employees to full-time positions.
-Furthermore, a leadership change at OUR Walmart’s parent organization, UFCW, left the new union president to question why the union had poured so much money into the campaign without gaining any new members.
+Along with criticisms from Walmart, many pro-union voices on the left criticized United for Respect’s effectiveness and questioned if it made an impact on Walmart phasing in a $10 minimum wage or launching a program to move more employees to full-time positions.
+Furthermore, a leadership change at United for Respect’s parent organization, UFCW, left the new union president to question why the union had poured so much money into the campaign without gaining any new members.